Play-ton/ledger-app-freeton/README.md

 ## Example of Ledger wallet functionality

-All examples written for Linux and assumes Python 3.8 are installed as default python interpreter
+All examples are written for Linux and assumes Python 3.8 is installed as default python interpreter

-For Mac OS and Windows prepare envireonment by running `python -m pip install -r examples/requirements.txt` and skip execution of `source prepare-devenv.sh s`.
+For Mac OS and Windows prepare environment by running `python -m pip install -r examples/requirements.txt` and skip execution of `source prepare-devenv.sh s`.
 For Mac OS use python3 instead of python.

 **Request public key:**
 ```bash